Resources

 Zero Suicide Alliance

-TRAINING A collaboration of NHS Trusts, businesses and individuals focused on suicide prevention through training
+WEBSITE: A collaboration of NHS Trusts, businesses and individuals focused on suicide prevention through training courses.

 Childhood Bereavement Network